zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 ### Add the augment template files

-Here, you'll add the necessary configuration and schema files to your augment template.
+Here, you'll add the necessary Go template and JSON schema files to your augment template.

 1. On the **Template > Overview** page, select **Location Proxy Template**.
 2. Add the config template file: